BenjaminCarrel-Academia/Sketch-DLRA/README.md

 ## Abstract

-We study sketch-based dynamical low-rank approximation (DLRA) for matrix differential equations.
-Two natural ways of incorporating a random sketch into the tangent-space projection are compared: an *orthogonal* sketch DLRA, whose projection is the standard orthogonal projector onto the tangent space at every step, and an *oblique* sketch DLRA, whose projection is sketch-weighted.
-Despite an extra basis-orthogonalization cost, the orthogonal variant produces a trajectory that coincides with the classical DLRA solution and inherits its conservation behaviour, while the oblique variant solves a perturbed ODE whose invariants depend on the random sketches and can fail dramatically on non-LRC problems.
-Numerical experiments on Allen-Cahn, Fokker-Planck, and Vlasov-Poisson illustrate the practical implications.
+We study how sketching techniques from randomized numerical linear algebra can be incorporated into the dynamical low-rank approximation (DLRA) of large-scale matrix differential equations.

+A natural approach is to sketch the Galerkin condition that defines the DLRA, which leads to an *oblique* tangent space projection.
+We show that this oblique projection is equivalent to the classical DLRA if and only if the sketches make the perpendicular component of the vector field orthogonal to the tangent space — automatic on low-rank-compatible (LRC) problems, but violated on non-LRC ones such as Vlasov-Poisson, where the oblique scheme drifts from the classical DLRA dynamics.

+As an alternative, we propose an *orthogonal* sketch DLRA that evolves sketch-orthogonal bases while using standard orthogonal projections for the dynamics.
+This approach preserves the geometric structure of the classical DLRA and is numerically stable.
+The computational advantage lies in replacing the Householder QR decomposition — the only BLAS-2 bottleneck of standard DLRA integrators — with a randomized Gram-Schmidt procedure that uses only BLAS-3 operations, making the basis update fully BLAS-3 and well-suited to modern accelerators.

+We derive sketch versions of the projector-splitting (KSL) and BUG integrators, and demonstrate the approach on the Allen-Cahn, Fokker-Planck, and Vlasov-Poisson equations.

-## Author
+## Authors

 - Benjamin Carrel
+- Laura Grigori

 ## Citation

 ```
-@misc{carrel2025sketchdlra,
+@misc{carrel2026sketchdlra,
-  author = {Benjamin Carrel},
+  author = {Benjamin Carrel and Laura Grigori},
   title  = {Sketch low-rank dynamics: orthogonal vs.\ oblique projections},
-  year   = {2025},
+  year   = {2026},
-  note   = {Preprint}
+  note   = {Preprint; arXiv reference to follow}
 }
 ```